eduardomessias/token-db/README.md

 It is composed by:

-### Request
+## Request

 Each request is unique and contains an ID, a TimeStamp (which makes it unique) and the content that later - after being confirmed - will be added to the token.

-### Content
+## Content

-The content of a token can be duplicated because the request itself authentifies its originallity.
-The content data is encrypted using sha256.
+The content of a token can be duplicated because the request itself authenticates its originality.
+The content data is encrypted using SHA256.

-### Effectiveness
+## Effectiveness

-When requesting a token, its effectiveness can be determined by the requesitioner, as "unlimited", "limited by usage" or "limited by time".
+When requesting a token, its effectiveness can be determined by the requisitioner, as "unlimited", "limited by usage" or "limited by time".

-Case "unlimited", the token will not loose its validity for a lifetime, or as long as the platform can guarantee its eficiency.
+Case "unlimited", the token will not loose its validity for a lifetime, or as long as the platform can guarantee its efficiency.
 Case "limited by usage", the requisitioner must specify the quantity the token can be used before it is considered expired.
 Case "limited by time", the requisitioner must specify a date and time before the token can be considered expired.

 ---